June 24, 2022 - Parkland School Division is growing by one school next year.

 About Fort Chipewyan

-Sitting at the northwest tip of Lake Athabasca, Fort Chipewyan is one of the most northern communities in the Regional Municipality of Wood Buffalo, one that strives for a balance between urban and natural settings in Treaty No. 8 Territory.
+Resting on the west tip of Lake Athabasca, Fort Chipewyan is one of the most northern communities in the Regional Municipality of Wood Buffalo, one that strives for a balance between urban and natural settings in Treaty No. 8 Territory.
 There are about 980 residents living in the hamlet, making it the second-largest community in the Regional Municipality of Wood Buffalo.
 Many of the residents of Fort Chipewyan are Mikisew Cree First Nation, Athabasca Chipewyan First Nation, and Fort Chipewyan Métis.
 Surrounded by nature, Fort Chipewyan can only be accessed by plane or boat in the summer and by a winter road in the winter.

 About Athabasca Delta Community School